Skip to content

 Services Allow Terraform (via the AWS Provider) to manage an entirely new AWS service by introducing the resources and data sources required to manage configuration of the service.

 AWS Region New regions are immediately usable with the provider with the caveat that a configuration workaround is required to skip validation of the region during cli operations.
-A small set of changes are required to makes this workaround necessary.
+A small set of changes are required to make this workaround necessary.

 Resource Name Generation Allow a resource to either fully, or partially, generate its own resource names.
-This can be useful in cases where the resource name uniquely identifes the resource and it needs to be recreated.
+This can be useful in cases where the resource name uniquely identifies the resource and it needs to be recreated.
 It can also be used when a name is required, but the specific name is not important.

 Tagging Support Many AWS resources allow assigning metadata via tags.
 However, frequently AWS services are launched without tagging support so this will often need to be added later.